akh1lk/LockedIn/README.md

 - API Specification: See the end of [this file](https://github.com/akh1lk/LockedIn/blob/main/LockedIn_Backend/src/app.py).
 At least 2 tables in database with a relationship between them API specification explaining each implemented route

-## Notes for Grader:
-- This app was a bit challenging, and unforutnately Akhil's account got suspended after publicly posting his Amazon Web Services API key when making this repo public.
-We have submitted an appeal, but images may not be there for networking.